AnWeber/httpyac/examples/README.md

 authHost=https://my.openid.de
 auth_tokenEndpoint=https://my.openid.de/auth/realms/test/protocol/openid-connect/token
 ```

+The VS Code extension supports switching to different environments.
+A different environment can be selected per file.
+Newly opened files are opened with the last active environment.

 ##### JSON Setting Support
 Environments can be provided with setting `environmentVariables`.
 All settings with key `$shared` are shared between all environments